A successive centralized circumcenter reflection method for the convex feasibility problem: Abstract

 \section{Abstract}

-In this paper we present the successive centralization of the circumcenter reflection scheme with several control sequences for solving the convex feasibility problem in Euclidean space.
+{ In this paper, we present a successive centralization process for the circumcentered-reflection scheme with several control sequences for solving the convex feasibility problem in Euclidean space.
 Assuming that a standard error bound holds, we prove the linear convergence of the method with the most violated constraint control sequence.
-Under additional smoothness assumptions, we prove the superlinear convergence.
-Numerical experiments confirm the efficiency of our method.
+Moreover, under additional smoothness assumptions on the target sets, we establish the superlinear convergence.
+Numerical experiments confirm the efficiency of our method.}